Skip to Content

 “Wiping the slate clean is like using a very blunt tool when we could do a better job with a scalpel,” she said.
 “I was disappointed to see such an un-nuanced approach to restructuring here when we just replaced almost the entire upper leadership team.”

-Some believe this approach was used to remove administrators who were not meeting standards without dismissing them individually.
+Some teachers said this approach may have been used to remove administrators who were not meeting standards without dismissing them individually.

 “Firing a school employee is very hard,” said Payton.
 “This is cleaner.
 It’s a policy.
 No one can claim discrimination or that there was no cause because it’s a universal policy.”

-But Duncan says that was not the case.
+But Duncan said that was not the case.

 “The decision was based on [adapting to] the academy structure,” he said.
 “The data has shown us that we as a school have got to find a different way to do what we do so that we can meet [the needs of] more young people … I worry about the 16 percent of students who are not graduating.
 That’s serious to me.”

 The school is currently “credited under conditions” by the Virginia Department of Education and is at the risk of losing accreditation entirely, although it is unclear when this would occur.
-If accreditation were lost, the state would take hold of ACHS and could subject it to extreme measures, including possible termination and re-hiring of all teachers.
-According to Carmen Sanders, district Executive Director of Instructional Support, the restructuring may help reverse these worrying trends.
+If accreditation were lost, the state would take hold of ACHS and could subject it to extreme measures, including possible termination and re-hiring of all administrators and teachers.
+According to Carmen Sanders, the district executive director of instructional support, the restructuring may help reverse these worrying trends.

 “When I think about school improvement … I think about the role of the current assistant principals,” said Sanders.
 “They have so much on their plate.
 They’re trying to both manage development and improvement in professional and teacher practices, and support students in multiple areas.”